official-biswadeb941/ClopiMedi---Your-Healths-Trusted-Care/Readme.md

-<h1>ClopiMedi – Your Heart's Trusted Care</h1>
+<h1>ClopiMedi – Your Health's Trusted Care</h1>

-<p><strong>Developed by Biswadeb Mukherjee</strong> to streamline heart care appointments and enhance digital healthcare experiences for patients and providers.</p>
+<p><strong>Developed by Biswadeb Mukherjee</strong> to streamline healthcare appointments and enhance digital healthcare experiences for patients and providers.</p>

-<p>ClopiMedi is an intelligent health care appointment booking system that uses AI to provide personalized doctor recommendations.
+<p>ClopiMedi is an intelligent healthcare appointment booking system that uses AI to provide personalized doctor recommendations.
 Designed for patients and healthcare providers, ClopiMedi streamlines appointments to enhance the patient experience.</p>

 <h2 id="table-of-contents">Table Of Contents</h2>
 <ul>